 Sha Li is an independent curator based in London, UK and Vancouver, Canada.
 She has worked at various institutions, exhibitions, and a series of curatorial projects in Vancouver, Beijing, Shanghai, London, Paris, and Copenhagen.
 Sha is interested in Chinese diasporic perspectives on visual and digital culture.
 Her practices embrace caring, stewardship, open-endedness, creativity, collaboration, multi-disciplinary, process-based work, and participatory platform, fostering alternative dialogues and engaging with a wider audience and youth generations.
 Sha Li holds a MA of Curating Contemporary Art at Royal College of Art, London, UK, and a BFA of Film and Integrated Media at Emily Carr University of Arts + Design in Vancouver, Canada.

 We would like to acknowledge our friends Boliang Shen, You Mi, Ma Yongfeng, Alessandro Rolandi, Greg Hilty, and Liwen (ONTO Space, Wuhan) for their support and advice throughout the project.

-Further thanks go to Dr Wenny Teo and her postgraduate students, especially Dot Jia and Jiaying (Coco) Li, at the Courtauld Institute of Art, London, for their help in collating additional materials and translations of the works.
+Further thanks go to Dr. Wenny Teo and her postgraduate MA students, Dot Jia, Jiaying (Coco) Li, and Miranda Curtis at the Courtauld Institute of Art, London, for their help in gathering additional materials and translations of the works.

 GRANDINE / hrm 199